pratul-maurya/PLA_Solutions/README.md

 # PLA_Solutions
-This is just a repo to manage solutions of questions from our college course.
+This is just a repo to manage solutions of some programming questions from our college course.
-.